Simulation-ready models for

 Build better MuJoCo training environments

-Upload a 3D model and get physics-accurate assets for MuJoCo in minutes.
+Drop in a 3D model, image, or text description and get physically accurate assets for MuJoCo in minutes.

 Frequently asked questions